 Any private sector, for-profit, or nonprofit business operating in the state of Maryland that meets the following criteria must participate in the plan:

 Those that pay employees through a payroll system or service

 Small businesses in operation at least two years

 Companies that do not currently offer an employer-sponsored retirement savings arrangement to employees

 Businesses that have not provided a retirement savings plan in the last two years

-It is important to note that small businesses that meet these criteria may opt to establish their own retirement savings program for employees as an alternative to Maryland $aves.
+It’s important to note that small businesses that meet these criteria may opt to establish their own retirement savings program for employees as an alternative to MarylandSaves.

 Additionally, a written investment policy is required, including details surrounding risk management and ongoing oversight of the program.
 The program is not funded by employer contributions but instead, paid for through administrative fees and investment expenses.
-The total for all charges on the account, including costs passed down to employees, cannot exceed 0.5 percent of the total assets in the plan.
+The total for all charges on the account, including costs passed down to employees, cannot exceed 0.5% of the total assets in the plan.